phelmkamp/immut/README.md

 As such, it will remain untagged until the corresponding packages are tagged.
 Then, it will remain at v0.x.x until the corresponding packages achieve v1.x.x status.

-## Packages

-### roslices

-Package roslices defines various read-only functions useful with immutable slices of any type.

-#### Performance
+## Performance

+This project aims to be a low/zero-cost abstraction of Go's standard types.
-The compiler can inline almost all function calls as verified by `Testinline` in the `test` submodule.
+The compiler can inline almost all read-only function calls as verified by `Test_inline` in the `test` submodule.

 Exceptions:
   * `roslices.IndexFunc`
-    * The underlying call to `slices.IndexFunc` is inlined but the resulting code prevents `roslices.IndexFunc` from being inlined.

-### romaps

-Package romaps defines various read-only functions useful with immutable maps of any type.

-#### Performance

-The compiler can inline all function calls as verified by `Testinline` in the `test` submodule.
+The copy-on-write functions avoid unnecessary reallocation wherever possible.
+As such, most of the copy-on-write functions cannot be inlined by the compiler but that is a conscious tradeoff.
+The `cowslices.DoAll` function is provided to support multiple write-operations with minimal reallocation.